Dating abuse warning signs

 One of the most overlooked risk factors for relationships that end fatally, are the non-physical warning signs.

-If he monitors your whereabouts & controls your daily activities, that’s a dangerous sign.
-If he’s extremely jealousy & possessive, that’s also a high-risk sign.
+If he monitors your whereabouts and controls your daily activities, that’s a dangerous sign.
+If he’s extremely jealousy and possessive, that’s also a high-risk sign.

 Things that can increase your risk when you’re planning to leave: